StephenNneji/SScanSS-2/docsrc/editor.rst

 Instrument Editor
 #################

-This is a tool for modifying instrument description files for SScanSS-2.
+This is a tool for modifying instrument description files for SScanSS 2.
 The editor simplifies the creation and modification of instrument description files by providing real-time validation against the instrument schema and giving user friendly error messages to the developer.
 It will also validate that referenced files (3D model, templates etc) exists.